-- Blacklist: It indicates that only the wireless devices with the specified MAC addresses cannot access the wireless networks of the AP. - Whitelist: It indicates that only the wireless devices with the specified MAC addresses can access the wireless networks of the AP.
+- Forbid only: It indicates that only the wireless devices with the specified MAC addresses cannot access the wireless networks of the AP. - Permit only: It indicates that only the wireless devices with the specified MAC addresses can access the wireless networks of the AP.

 Access Control is disabled by default.
+The following figure displays the page when Access Control is enabled.

 Parameter Description SSID It specifies the wireless network to which the rule applies.
 Access Control It specifies whether to enable this function.
-Set access control mode.
-Mode Blacklist: It indicates that only the wireless clients on the wireless access control list cannot connect to the AP with the selected SSID.
-Whitelist: It indicates that only the wireless clients on the wireless access control list can connect to the AP with the selected SSID.
+Mode Forbid only: It indicates that only the wireless clients on the wireless access control list cannot connect to the AP with the selected SSID.
+Permit only: It indicates that only the wireless clients on the wireless access control list can connect to the AP with the selected SSID.
 MAC Address It specifies the MAC address of client.
 Add Manually add the device with the MAC address you specified to the access control list.
 Add Online Devices Add the online wireless clients to the access control list conveniently.
 Status It specifies the status of the rule.
 You can enable or disable it as required.
 Operation Click 🗓 to delete the rule.

-6.6.2 Configure access control
+6.5.2 Configuring access control

 - Step 1 Choose Wireless > Access Control.
-Choose a wireless network radio band on which access control is to be configured. - Step 2 Select the SSID to which the access control is applied from the SSID drop-down list menu. - Step 3 Enable Access Control. - Step 4 Set Mode to Blacklist or Whitelist. - Step 5 Enter the MAC address of the wireless device to which the rule applies.
+Choose a wireless network radio band on which access control is to be configured. - Step 2 Select the SSID to which the access control is applied from the SSID drop-down list menu. - Step 3 Enable Access Control. - Step 4 Set Mode to Forbid only or Permit only. - Step 5 Enter the MAC address of the wireless device to which the rule applies.
 Then click Add.